mmdolbow/SQLPond/README.md

 In the sections below, you'll find SQL you can copy and paste into a website like sqlfiddle.com (be sure to double check your database version!
 These have been tested with MS SQL Server in sqlfiddle.com and with PostgreSQL at db-fiddle.com).
 Build the schema first, then query it.

 #### Build and Query County and City database
-SQL to build and query a database of some common cities and counties in Minnesota.
+SQL to build and query a database of some common cities (and townships and unorganized territories - aka CTUs) and counties in Minnesota.
+We create two very basic tables and populate them with just a sampling of records - if we wanted to add records for *every* county and city, we'd have 87 county rows and thousands of CTUs.
 ##### Build Schema
 ```SQL
 /******BEGIN BUILD SCHEMA *********/